 Migrating an SQL database

 This topic provides instructions for migrating an SQL Server database by using the Data Migration Manager.
+This topic contains the following sections:

 Before you begin